medialab/portic-storymaps-2021/README.md

 # Contributing

-## Suggested guidelines for commiting the repo
+## Suggested guidelines for commiting the repository

 - the `main` branch is the principal branch for the website version under development.
 Suggested workflow for contributing to the code is to develop new features in a separated branch, then to merge it in `main` branch when it is ready.